Silas Demary Jr.

-Early life and high school
+Early life

 Silas Demary Jr. was born on June 29, 2004.
 Growing up, Demary Jr.'s hometown was Raleigh, North Carolina, where he first attended Millbrook High School.
 At Milbrook, Demary Jr. played basketball during his freshman and sophomore years.

-In his freshman year, Demary Jr. averaged 4.9 points and 1.6 rebounds, though he did help lead Millbrook to a 23–4 record and an appearance in the North Carolina 4A championship tournament.
-Demary Jr. improved his production his sophomore year, averaging 17.3 points, 6.0 rebounds, and 4.0 assists, helping Millbrook go undefeated with a 19–0 record and winning the North Carolina 4A championship tournament.
+In his sophomore year, Demary Jr. averaged 4.9 points and 1.6 rebounds, though he did help lead Millbrook to a 23–4 record and an appearance in the North Carolina 4A championship tournament.
+Demary Jr. improved his production his junior year, averaging 17.3 points, 6.0 rebounds, and 4.0 assists, helping Millbrook go undefeated with a 19–0 record and winning the North Carolina 4A championship tournament.

 Demary Jr. transferred to Liberty Heights Athletic Institute in Charlotte, North Carolina for his junior year.
 In his lone season at Liberty Heights, Demary Jr. averaged 14.0 points, 4.0 rebounds, and 4.0 assists, with Liberty Heights achieving a 22–8 record for the year.

 Demary Jr. followed his head coach at Liberty Heights, Mike Wright, to Combine Academy in Lincolnton, North Carolina for his senior year.
 He averaged 13.9 points, 5.8 rebounds, and 5.7 assists while at Combine Academy, which went 35–5 and was ranked 25th in the ESPN SCNext poll in Demary Jr.'s senior season there.